mbale/vue-dom-recorder/README.md

 - Jest tests should be inside __tests/unit__
   - Name should be *componentName*.spec.ts
 - Cypress tests should be inside __tests/e2e/spec__
-  - Name should be *businessFeature.spec.ts*
+  - The name should be *businessFeature.spec.ts*

 ## Basic flow